Combo Chart in Excel (Table of Contents)

-You might have visualized your data with some of the graphical techniques most of the time in your reports.
-As it is a nice way to do so and gives a quick analytical overview of the data.
+You might have visualized your data with some of the graphical techniques most of the time in your reports, as it is a nice way to do so and gives a quick analytical overview of the data.
 However, have you faced any such scenario’s where you have to use a combination of two charts (for example, bar chart and line chart) in a single graph to give a more crisp idea about the data?
 I bet you must have come with such scenario’s.
-Combining two or more charts in a graph is not an easy task, but we will make it so throughout this article and assure you that, you will be able to do it by your own with ease once you go through this article.
+Combining two or more charts in a graph is not an easy task, but we will make it so throughout this article and assure you that you will be able to do it on your own with ease once you go through this article.

 Definition of Combo Chart in Excel

-Combo chart, as the word suggests is the combination of two graphs on the same chart to make it more understandable and visually more appealing.
+As the word suggests, the combo chart is the combination of two graphs on the same chart to make it more understandable and visually more appealing.
 It allows you to represent two different datasets (which are related to each other) on the same chart.
-In the usual chart, we have two axis X-axis and Y-axis where on Y-axis you have series data and on X-axis you have categories.
-However, when you use a combination chart, you’ll have two series or in other words two Y-axis for the same X-axis or categories.
+In the usual chart, we have two axis, X-axis and Y-axis, where on Y-axis you have series data, and on X-axis, you have categories.
+However, when you use a combination chart, you’ll have two series or, in other words, two Y-axis for the same X-axis or categories.

 Example to Create Combo Chart in Excel